aosabook/500lines/cluster/CHAPTER.rst

 }}}

-Finally, Cluster uses two named data types, named to correspond to the protocol description:
+Finally, Cluster uses two data types named to correspond to the protocol description:

 {{{ from_to cluster.py '# data types' '^$'
 .. code-block:: python